silverstripe/silverstripe-framework/docs/en/topics/testing/fixtures.md

 callbacks on object creation, and dynamic/lazy value setting.
 By the way, the `SapphireTest` YAML fixtures rely on internally on this class as well.

-The idea is that rather than instanciating objects directly, we'll have a factory class for them.
+The idea is that rather than instantiating objects directly, we'll have a factory class for them.
 This factory can have so called "blueprints" defined on it, which tells the factory how to instantiate an object of a specific type.
 Blueprints need a name, which is usually set to the class it creates.

 ### Usage